sayands/road-segmentation-ethz-cil-2023/README.md

 1. `src/test.py` which will evaluate single model and create submission.csv file which is ready for kaggle submission.
 2. `src/test_ensemble.py` which will evaluate and ensemble of provided models with their prediction outputs averaged.

-In order to run the single model evaluation, configuration of the following format is required:
+In order to run single model evaluation, configuration in the following format is required:
 ```YAML
 log_level   : INFO
 log_dir    : /path/to/log/dir